 Detailed information for passengers and staff on the availability of public transport options is available within accessible/visible points within the Airport.
-Talks are currently underway into the provision of an Airport travel centre/point.
+A new public transport information area is planned for the terminal building in 2018 to gain public transport information using an interactive terminal and to purchase tickets for local transport.

-Following the recommendations of the Airport Travel Plan (2016) the Airport Company have developed an internet based lift share service for all members of staff.
+Following the recommendations of the Airport Travel Plan the Airport Company have developed an internet based lift share service for all members of staff.
 The Airport Company have also entered into a joint lift share venture with the NEC, Resorts World and Birmingham Business Park to encourage sustainable travel options and reduce the number of single occupancy journeys to the area.